raygun101/MarkupKit/README.md

     @property (nonatomic) CGFloat leadingSpacing;
     @property (nonatomic) CGFloat trailingSpacing;

-For example, a view controller might override `viewWillLayoutSubviews` to set its view's top and bottom spacing to the length of its own top and bottom layout guides, respectively, ensuring that any arranged subviews are positioned between the guides:
+For example, a view controller might override `viewWillLayoutSubviews` to set its view's top and bottom spacing to the length of its own top and bottom layout guides, respectively, ensuring that any subviews are positioned between the guides:

     override func viewWillLayoutSubviews() {
         super.viewWillLayoutSubviews()